Skip to content

 Anders Mol

 Anders Mol, alongside Christian Sørum, forms Norway's golden duo that has dominated men's beach volleyball since 2018.
 They won Olympic gold at Tokyo 2020, multiple FIVB Beach Pro Tour titles, and the 2019 World Championship.
-Mol's exceptional court vision, setting ability, and all-around skill have made the pair the most consistently successful team in modern men's beach volleyball.
+Mol's exceptional court vision, setting ability, and all-around skill have made the pair the most consistently successful team in today's men's beach volleyball.

 Christian Sørum